sykophant/sykophant-game/README.md

 -When a new client Joins, spawn a unit and make the camera focus on him.
 The person who is the host will have a host and client running.

+### Current Flow
+- when you do a 'host' it makes a dedicated server - you just say right in thee termianl
+- when you do a 'join' it joins the server and then the server makes a unit spawn for you

 ## Backburner
 * Needs lots of particles
 * cool respawn animation (particles) and sound